larsiusprime/polymod/README.md

 data/demo/Simulation/doSomething.txt
 ```

 The default root search path for scripts is the top-level "data" folder in your assets library.
 You can change this by modifying the public static variables in `polymod.hscript.HScriptConfig`.
 Be sure to do this *before* instantiating any class that implements `polymod.hscript.HScriptable`!
-You can also toggle on using the function's namespace module as a directory prefix (it's on by default).
+You can also toggle whether to use the function's fully qualified path as a directory prefix (this behavior is on by default).
 In this example, the file path `demo/Simulation/doSomething` corresponds with the function's fully qualified path in the Haxe namespace, `demo.Simulation.doSomething`.
 The casing from your code is reflected in the search path, so be aware of that on case-sensitive file systems (hello Linux!).

 **NOTE:** _as of right now the file extension it looks for is ".txt".
 We plan on making this configurable in the near future._